There are several Budapest museums that shouldn’t be missed when visiting the Hungarian capital.

 ‘Mücsarnok’ Museum of Contemporary Art

-Műcsarnok “Hall of Art” is a contemporary art gallery located on Heroes Square in Budapest featuring temporary exhibitions.
+Műcsarnok “Hall of Art” is a contemporary art gallery located on Heroes Square in Budapest featuring alternative art temporary exhibitions.

 Holocaust Memorial Center